burnsajohn/Chromosphaera-perkinsii_Transcriptomics/README.md

 # Chromosphaera-perkinsii_Transcriptomics
 Data and R scripts for direct and comparative transcriptomic analyses of the holozoan Chromosphaera perkinsii during its multicellular developmental period.
+*Note: Most scripts produce plots to the screen, not directly to pdfs.
+Those plots can be saved, or the code can be altered to export pdfs as desired.

 # R Libraries needed
 All of these libraries need to be available in your system to run all of the code and generate all plots: